AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-journey-optimizer/iam/public-classes.md

 import Tabs from './tabs/public-classes.md'

+# Public classes and Interfaces

-# iOS Class - Message
+## iOS Class - Message

 The `Message` class contains the definition of an in-app message and controls its tracking via Experience Edge events.